pingcap/docs-cn/v2.1/tools/data-migration-practice.md

     ./dmctl --master-addr 172.16.10.71:11080
     ```

-3. Run the following command to start the data synchronization tasks.
+3. Run the following command to start the data replication tasks.

     ```bash
     # `task.yaml` is the configuration file that is edited above.